From Self Hate to Self love

-Todays been a difficult day!
-Struggling to come to terms with my imperfections in the work place but at home as well.
-Being a coach, mother, daughter and friend theres always something and somewhere I can find fault in about myself.
-The slightest judgement can put me into a spiral of self loathing for days if I let it.
+Self Love?
+Today been a difficult day!
+Struggling to come to terms with my imperfections in the workplace but at home as well.
+Being a coach, mother, daughter, and friend there’s always something and somewhere I can find fault in about myself.
+The slightest judgment can put me into a spiral of self-loathing for days if I let it.

-I think its both.
-But, if its a human condition to cling onto negativity, then the opposite is true as well.
-We can train our mind to cling onto the positive as well which is what I practice in my personal life as well as my professional life.
+I think it’s both.
+But, if it’s a human condition to cling to negativity, then the opposite is true as well.
+We can train our minds to cling to the positive as well which is what I practice in my personal life as well as my professional life.

-Understanding and realizing that I am beautifully imperfect just the way I am is a repetitive process I am working on everyday.
+Understanding and realizing that I am beautifully imperfect just the way I am is a repetitive process I am working on every day.
 My mission is to come to love myself truly and pass this love onto someone else.
-Which is why I became a coach in the first place.
+This is why I became a coach in the first place.

-If I love myself just the way I am today, then I can love another for who they are as well and that is how true authentic love grows.
+If I love myself just the way I am today, then I can love others for who they are as well and that is how true authentic love grows.

 Loving myself means that I never give up on myself and I always find the good and the positive in every situation that is presented before me in order to grow and evolve into a better version of myself.

-Self love begins with self acceptance.
 Discovering your inner critic, knowing the difference between your head and your heart.
 Becoming aware of your ego and its purpose.
-Learning how to make decisions that are heart based and not ego based.
+Learning how to make decisions that are heart-based and not ego-based.

 This is the core foundation of the work I do with myself and others.